Master of Arts in Teaching (MAT)

 The MAT path of study will result in 24 credit hours of education requirements, 6 credit hours of content requirements, and 6 credit hours of student teaching.

 Applications are processed through the University of Maine Graduate School.
-A bachelor’s degree, 3.0 GPA, three letters of recommendation, and passing Praxis I score are required for admission to the MAT.
-Applications are accepted on a rolling or ongoing basis.
-For more information, please contact Bryan Silverman: firstname.lastname@example.org.
+A bachelor’s degree with a 3.0 GPA, three letters of recommendation and a passing score on the Praxis Core test are required for admission to the MAT.

-Mary Ellin Logue, Director School of Learning and Teaching and Associate Professor of Early Childhood Education
+Shihfen Tu, School of Learning and Teaching Director and Professor of Education and Applied Quantitative Methods

-John Maddaus, Associate Professor Emeritus of Curriculum, Assessment and Instruction
+Rebecca Buchanan, Program Coordinator, Assistant Professor of Curriculum, Assessment and Instruction

-Asli Sezen-Barrie, Assistant Professor of Curriculum, Assessment and Instruction
+Asli Sezen-Barrie, Associate Professor of Curriculum, Assessment and Instruction